shoexue/justinxue-portfolio/content/technologies/frontend/index.md

   - Tailwind CSS
 ---

 I enjoy making dynamic websites and applications that are also fun to look at!
-These are the technologies I am familiar with:
+These are the technologies I like to use: